Dorcas Affo-Toffey: Member of Parliament

+On 7 January 2025, Affo-Toffey was sworn in as the Member of Parliament representing the Jomoro Constituency in the 9th Parliament of the 4th Republic of Ghana for another four-year term.

 Challenging her Eligibility

 After winning the 2020 Parliamentary election, Affo-Toffey was accused of holding a dual citizenship by Joshua Emuah Kofie, a resident of Nuba-Mpataba in her constituency.
 A court case was then instituted against her challenging her citizenship.
 At the last court hearing she did not show up and this led to a court bench warrant being issued against her on December 6, 2021.
-However, on December 9th, 2021, Affo-Toffey appeared in court with her lawyer, Edudzi Kudzo Tamaklo, and the MP for Ellembelle, Emmanuel Armah-Kofi Buah.
+However, on December 9, 2021, Affo-Toffey appeared in court with her lawyer, Edudzi Kudzo Tamaklo, and the MP for Ellembelle, Emmanuel Armah-Kofi Buah.
 The Sekondi Commercial Court A after short proceedings, rescinded the bench warrant instituted against her.

 Sports

 On 24 March 2021, Affo-Toffey completed the purchase of the Ghana Division One League club Proud United.
 The club's name was changed to Jomoro FC and relocated from Accra, Greater Accra Region to Jomoro in the Western Region.
-The club's was set to play their home games at the Crosby Awuah Memorial Park (CAM), in Aiyinase, home grounds of Karela United following the takeover.
+The club was set to play its home games at the Crosby Awuah Memorial Park (CAM), in Aiyinase, home grounds of Karela United following the takeover.

 Personal life

-She is married to Joseph Lawrence Ashun and has two daughters: Francine Koffi (Fantana, a musician in Ghana) and Lynelle Koffi (a medical student in the USA).
+She is married and has two daughters: Francine Koffi (Fantana, a musician in Ghana) and Lynelle Koffi (a cybersecurity professional in the USA).